krenalis/krenalis/doc/src/mapping.md

 In expressions, you can use some functions to do slightly more complex tasks.

-For instance, consider a scenario where the input property `marital_status` is `null`, indicating an unknown marital status.
-You must map this property to the non-nullable output property `maritalStatus`.
+For instance, consider a scenario where the input property `maritalStatus` is `null`, indicating an unknown marital status.
+You must map this property to the non-nullable output property `marital_status`.
 To address this situation, you could use the `coalesce` function, which returns the first non-null argument:
 ```
 ┌─────────────────────────────────────┐
-│ coalesce(marital_status, "Unknown") │ ->  maritalStatus
+│ coalesce(maritalStatus, "Unknown")  │ ->  marital_status
 └─────────────────────────────────────┘
 ```

 With this mapping, the input:
 ```
-marital_status: null
+maritalStatus: null
 ```
 will become:
 ```
-maritalStatus: "Unknown"
+marital_status: "Unknown"
 ```

 Below is a list of available functions: